marcaube/bootstrap-magnify/README.md

 ```

 ### 2. Add the script
-Import the script at the bottom of your page, after jQuery or Zepto.
+Import the script at the bottom of your page, after jQuery.

 ``` html
     <script src="js/bootstrap-magnify.min.js"></script>